What is Fabric Drape? A guide to understanding for making clothes.

 The drape of the fabric refers to the way the fabric hangs.
 Drape is important when selecting a fabric for a project as it affects your garment fit and style.
 It’s either soft and fluid, rigid and stiff or somewhere in the middle.

 Generally, heavy fabrics (higher GSM) are stiff, while lighter fabrics (lower GSM) lean towards flowy and fluid.
 You may come across some exceptions to this rule, so it's always best to look at both the drape and weight to determine what's right for your project.

 Is The Drape High, Mid or Low?

 This type of drape is soft and fluid with many small folds in the fabric as it hangs.
 A garment made from this type of fabric will stay close to the body, hugging your curves closely.
-Bonus: it holds gathers very well.
+High drape holds gathers very well.
 These fabrics work well for less structured garments where the wearer gives the garment shape (wrap dresses, flowy dresses).

 Project Recommendations: Wrap dresses, maxi skirts, flowy dresses, sweater dresses, and blouses.
 Try the Rae Skirt, Nikko Top & Dress, or Ebony T-shirt & Dress.

 Moderate drape is in between flowy and crisp, making it versatile and suitable for many projects.
 This type of fabric will hang straight down, falling neither towards or away from the body.
 Mid drape fabric will hold it's shape making it ideal for structured garments.

 Project Recommendations: Pajamas, A-line skirts, dresses and coats, t-shirts, dresses/skirts with pleats.
 Try the Scout Tee, Willow Tank & Dress, or Gallery Tunic.

 Mid-Low drape fabrics hang away from the body in small folds.
 This type of fabric will hold it's shape well making it ideal for structured garments.